Devp00l/pnp-soundboard/README.md

 Put all sounds in sub directories in the `sounds` directory.
 The sub directories are used as sub categories.
 If the category is switched the short cuts will be remapped on the category you are viewing.
-The sound structure will be updated every time you run `npm start`
+The sound structure will be updated every time you run `npm start`.
+That said the sounds directory has the following structure `./sounds/${category name}/${sound title}.mp3`

 ## Use your own title

-Copy `js/example.customisations.json` to `js/customisations.json` and edit the title as you want it.
-You can also disable or enable controls - currently only drive.
+By running `npm start` the `js/example.customisations.json` will be copied to `js/customisations.json`, which you can edit to set the title of your soundboard.

 ## Search through titles